 Running the pro-liberation, anti-colonial wellness platform Studio Ānanda and being engaged daily with practitioners of alternative healing modalities means that I regularly witness exactly how the heteropatriarchal capitalist system works against individual and collective consciousness.
 I was honored to speak with women of color in the industry to better understand what diversity in the industry looks like, and how to consciously consume cannabis as a substance that has been steeped in decades of inequality.

-Women In Cannabis: The Historical Treatment Of People Of Color
+The Historical Treatment Of People Of Color Around Cannabis

 The discussion around equity in the cannabis sector cannot begin without first acknowledging the First Nations people who have been on the forefront of cannabis reform for decades.
 From ancient Taoists in China to the depiction of Lord Shiva in India, before cannabis was commodified as a substance, Indigenous populations used the plant for its healing properties for centuries, and Indigenous women around the world have paved the road to cannabis reform for decades.